Center Parcs gets funding for fifth UK site

-LONDON British holiday and leisure park company Center Parcs is to start work on a delayed 250 million pound site in central England after securing finance for the scheme.
+LONDON Holiday and leisure park company Center Parcs is to start work on a delayed 250 million pound site in Bedfordshire after securing finance for the scheme.

-The holiday centre, at Woburn, Bedfordshire, will be Center Parc's fifth in Britain and will create 1,500 jobs.
+The holiday center, at Woburn, will be Center Parc's fifth in Britain and will create 1,500 jobs.
 It is expected to open in Spring 2014.

 The site was given planning permission five years ago but construction was delayed as the group sought financing.

-Note: (This story was corrected to change the opening date in the second paragraph and details of financing in the fifth and sixth paragraphs)